 - Holdco PIK – Holdco PIK debts are usually unsecured obligations with a final maturity date.
-In case of default by borrower, lenders do not have many options to recover these loans because of unsecured nature but lenders can claim equity of the borrowers business but these type of debts comes behind the other priority debt claims like trade creditors which mean Holdco PIK debt can be paid after payment of senior/priority debts.
+In case of default by the borrower, lenders do not have many options to recover these loans because of unsecured nature, but lenders can claim equity of the borrowers business but these type of debts comes behind the other priority debt claims like trade creditors, which mean Holdco PIK debt can be paid after payment of senior/priority debts.

 Calculation of PIK Interest

-In this type of loan option because a company is not paying interest on cash therefore till maturity every year interest is getting added in debt i.e. In principle, meaning more debt it means the principle amount continuously grows until the loan matures.
+In this type of loan option, because a company is not paying interest on cash, therefore till maturity, every year, interest is getting added in debt, i.e., In principle, meaning more debt means the principle amount continuously grows until the loan matures.

 4.6 (319 ratings) 1 Course | 3+ Hours | Full Lifetime Access | Certificate of Completion

-In normal debt instrument each year these notes will incur interests of $ 1000 which company has to pay every year.
+In normal debt instruments each year, these notes will incur interests of $ 1000, which the company has to pay every year.

 Features of PIK Debt/Interest